 Emirates Airlines (or simply Emirates) is the national airline of Dubai, and a leading airline in the world.
-Operating out of its primary hub at Dubai International Airport, Emirates flies to over 100 destinations in 61 countries spanning over 6 continents, excluding Antarctica.
+Operating out of its primary hub at Dubai International Airport, Emirates flies to over 140 destinations in more than 80 countries spanning over 6 continents, excluding Antarctica.
 Each week, over 1500 Emirates flights depart Dubai en-route to destinations world-wide.

 From unforgettable safaris and holiday visits to the business opportunities that Africa presents as the continent continues to develop, an increasing number of travellers are visiting this diverse continent.
 There are several Emirates flights connecting the African continent with Dubai, with destinations including Johannesburg, Cape Town and Durban.
 Emirates also flies to Mauritius and the Seychelles, Harare, Lusaka, and several Central African cities including Nairobi.
 North and West Africa are also well serviced, with flights to Lagos, Accra, Dakar, Casablanca, Tunis and Cairo.